There is a statutory obligation on all students to remain in some form of education, training or employment with formal training until the age of 18.

 Key Stage 4 – Preparing students for Post 16

 Students in Year 10 attend an Occupational Talks event as part of their Work Related Learning.
-Guest speakers representing a variety of occupational areas come in to the school to talk to the students, who have free choice as to which talks they attend.
+Guest speakers representing a variety of occupational areas engage with the students, who have free choice as to which talks they attend.

-Key Stage 5 – Preparing students for Post 18
+Key Stage 5 – Preparing student for Post 18

-We arrange visits from outside speakers, for example from the National Careers Service, or specialists to inform the students about opportunities available to them, such as Higher Apprenticeships.
+During the course of the academic year, students are engaged in various Work Related Learning activities.
+We arrange visits from various outside speakers, for example, from the National Careers Service, or specialists to inform the students about opportunities available to them, such as Higher/Degree Apprenticeships.

-Students also have opportunities for Work Experience and to visit events such as the Higher Education Fair.
+In Year 12, Work Related Learning is supported by work experience.
+Students also have the opportunity to visit events such as the Higher Education Fair.